 The pconsole utility also opens a master window from which you can send your input to all individual console windows at the same time.

-If you do not use the pconsole utility, connect to the consoles of each node individually.
+- If you do not use the pconsole utility, connect to the consoles of each node individually. - 10.
+Shut down and boot each node to start the AI installation.